MichaIng/DietPi-Docs/docs/software/desktop.md

 === "FAQs"

-    <h4>Does my device support GPU acceleration?</h4>

-    Not all devices support GPU acceleration with Chromium.

-    - RPis supports native OpenGL and will be configured during installation.
-    - Odroids support OpenGLES and will be configured during installation.
-    - Other devices will most likely be limited to software rendering.

     <h4>Where can I check the status of GPU acceleration?</h4>

     Once Chromium is running, simply go to the following address: `chrome://gpu`